 7% more than the U.S. averageSoftware engineers use their extensive knowledge of user experience design, operating systems, and programming languages to develop software.
 They can create different types of software, from games to operating systems.
 After analyzing a client's needs, they design, develop, and test software to meet that need.
 Software engineers can be divided into two distinct career categories: application engineers and systems engineers.

-Same as the U.S. averageData scientists collect, organize, and analyze large sets of data, providing analysis that is key to decision making.
+4% less than the U.S. averageData scientists collect, organize, and analyze large sets of data, providing analysis that is key to decision making.
 Governments, non-profits, and businesses of all types rely on data for forecasting, risk management, and resource allocation.
 Data scientists discover and analyze trends in data, and report their findings to stakeholders.
-They will use algorithms and models to simplify and mine data sets to create data-driven recommendations.
+They will use algorithms and models to simplify and mine datasets to create data-driven recommendations.
 Data scientists are needed across a handful of industries, especially the ubiquity of data and the reliance on it for business decision-making.